How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 Log in with the username

-openvpn and the password we just set.
-We’ll now be presented with a link to download our user-locked connection profile:
+openvpn and the password you just set.
+You’ll now be presented with a link to download your user-locked connection profile:

-When we click the link, a file named
+When you click the link, a file named

 client.ovpn will download.